-Eric Goodbar Sensei began his martial arts training under Gaston Sensei in 1997 and continued under Hamden Sensei when he was appointed Chief Instructor.
-He was awarded the rank of shodan in 2000 and was appointed as Assistant Instructor thereafter.
-Goodbar Sensei’s professional training in massage therapy and Ki for Health engenders an increased appreciation of the meditative and spiritual aspects of aikido and its everyday applications.
+Eric Goodbar Sensei began his Aikido training under Gaston Sensei in 1997 and continued under Hamden Sensei when he was appointed Shidoin (Chief Instructor).
+Goodbar Sensei was awarded the rank of shodan and Fuku Shidoin (assistant instructor) in 2000.
+His professional training in Massage Therapy, The Rossiter System, Ki for Health, and other healing and movement arts engenders an increased appreciation of all the physical, meditative, and spiritual aspects of aikido both as a martial art and its everyday applications in life.

 Aikido is a Japanese martial art teaching self defense using efficient body movements, not strength, to redirect the force of an attack and diffusing it.
 The physical aspects of aikido replace punching and kicking an opponent with joint locks and throws.
 Aikido training also focuses on the flow of energy and the dynamics of movement and encourages partners to train together cooperatively.
 Training offers additional benefits beyond self-defense and will increase your awareness, flexibility, and balance.
 You will also have the opportunity to train your body and mind with breathing, and meditative exercise which help you learn principles that are practical for self defense as well as daily life.

 O’Sensei (Dec 14, 1883 – April 26, 1969)